rabix/benten/vscode-client/Readme.md

 This plugin requires the [Benten CWL Language Server](https://github.com/rabix/benten) to be installed.

+**If you install the server after loading a CWL file you will have to restart VS Code**

 Benten requires [Python 3.7 or later](https://www.python.org/downloads/)

 If you will be installing from source you will need